Frail and Fragile: What Frailty Signals About The Way You’re Aging

 Given the vulnerability of patients with frailty, it’s important to understand what’s happening and to take account of what can be done in response, to help build strength and resilience as well as to consider the impact that health challenges may pose.
 While genetics and age do play a role in the appearance of frailty, it’s also clear that previous lifestyle behaviors will have had an impact, and that adjustments can help build strength and energy.
 There are various tests and instruments to measure the level of frailty in someone, and a geriatrician or primary care physician might want to assess a patient for frailty before proposing or clearing a patient for an intervention such as surgery or chemotherapy.

-A recent study reports one additional concern regarding frailty.
+A recent study reports another additional concern regarding frailty.
 Published in JAMA Neurology, this new study reports that frailty is tied to a greater risk of future dementia in older adults.
 According to this study of 30,000 US and UK participants, frailty may be an early indicator (as many as 4-9 years early) of the future onset of dementia.
 In this study, frailty scores among the participants were much higher in those who went on to be diagnosed with dementia.
 Thus, frailty may not only be a consequence of dementia but may also be a contributing factor to a dementia diagnosis.
 This result then suggests that frailty screening should happen more regularly so that efforts can be made to proactively combat or halt a frailty diagnosis and perhaps forestall or lessen the risk for subsequent dementia.
 To learn more about this study, click here or here.